-Your clients don't go into philanthropy to build something ordinary.
-They are doing this to create something unique, something meaningful, something remarkable... and that intent can differ from client to client.
+Most donors don't go into philanthropy to build something ordinary.
+They are doing this to create something unique, something meaningful, something remarkable... and that intent can differ from donor to donor.

 At iGiftFund, we aim to provide for a new kind of platform that supports the way people give in the 21st century.
-We created an independent platform through which client funds can be a personal expression of their individual and evolving needs-who they are they now, the values they hold, the family's mission to carry out those values, the legacy they want to leave for future generations, and how they want to make their world a better place.
+We created an independent platform through which a wide range of donor fund options can be a personal expression of their individual and evolving needs-who they are they now, the values they hold, the family's mission to carry out those values, the legacy they want to leave for future generations, and how they want to make their world a better place.

-The result is iGiftFund - Simple, Accessible, Affordable
+The result is iGiftFund.